-It has been a delight to study the style and intracacies of other breeds.
-Had I ever looked so closely at the lines of a Greyhound?
+It has been a delight to study the style and intricacies of other breeds of dog as well as art.
+I’ve never looked so closely at the lines of a Greyhound.
 Ned might say they are just leggy Dachshunds but there’s more to them than that.
-Then to find a work to marry the two into.
-What better than a piece of Ancient Greek ceramic showing Olympic runners to include a few super fast Greyhounds.
+Then to find a work that could embrace both breeds and art.
+What better than a fragment of Ancient Greek ceramic showing Olympic runners racing a pack of super fast Greyhounds.

 Then the world went mad.
 But thankfully despite Covid lockdown the publishers proceeded with the book as planned.
-I just can’t wait to see it.
-And although we are still not sure if launch parties will be acceptable practice in Autumn I sincerely hope there will be one.
-Or several.
+And now we see it displayed in Bookshop windows.
+And although we were not able to have a lively launch party.
+I sincerely hope there will be one at some point.
 Who knows?